 Sue said, “I thought you would!”

-I cut the breasts of duck in slices and place them on our plates.
-I add some baked zucchini and spoon curry sauce over the duck breasts!
+- Cut breasts in slices and place on the plates.
+I add baked zucchini and spoon curry sauce over the duck breasts!

 Let’s see another view!

 Doesn’t it make you want to plant your face in the bowl?
 It does me!
 This dish is super delicious!

 Other popular poultry recipes on Dishes Delish:

 I hope you enjoyed this Duck Curry recipe!

 Please feel free to leave me a comment, do you like duck?
 I’d love to know!

 And as always, may all your dishes be delish!

 If you’ve tried this duck curry or any other recipe on the blog, I’d love the hear what you thought about it in the comments below.
 I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of my delicious food and delightful cocktails!